Hanziness/FocusTide/CONTRIBUTING.md

 4. If not, then collect all the necessary steps to reproduce the issue (eg. "1. open the app in private browsing, 2. click here, 3. press this button, 4. the app crashed")
 5. Submit a **detailed** (please!) report of what went wrong (most importantly: what did you expect to happen, what happened instead, how it happened, what was the error (check the console - `CTRL + SHIFT + i`)).

 Again, it is most critical that you try to collect everything that could help us diagnose the issue.

-Please see below.
+Please avoid submitting *mega-issues*: if you have found multiple bugs, submit separate issues for them.
+If you're unsure, you can always [open a discussion](https://github.com/Hanziness/AnotherPomodoro/discussions) or ask if your problem is relevant to an already open issue (in the issue's comment section).

 ### b) Feature requests, ideas